 Furthermore, injury to deeper structures, such as the supraspinatus tendon enthesis, requires dissection of surrounding muscles, which can trigger bleeding and infiltration of cells and factors derived from the vasculature.

 These extrinsic factors may complicate the interpretation of healing mechanisms.
-In the current neonatal Achilles enthesis injury model, we failed to observe any signs of inflammation at the injury site, a result likely resulting from the s.c. position of the enthesis, which lacks overlying musculature, and the poor vascularization.
+In the current neonatal Achilles enthesis injury model, no signs of inflammation were seen at the injury site, a result likely resulting from the s.c. position of the enthesis, which lacks overlying musculature, and the poor vascularization.

 These local conditions may limit the ability of chemotaxis and infiltration of immune cells and fibroblasts into the injury site.
 The effect of local conditions on the healing process was previously observed in a comparison between two different anatomic locations of canine flexor tendon (namely, the poorly vascularized intrasynovial part and the well-vascularized extrasynovial part).
 Although injury to the extrasynovial part led to angiogenesis, inflammation, and repair, the healing intrasynovial part showed minimal vascularization and muted inflammation, resulting in poor repair.

-Finally, although we did not perform mechanical testing of the healed enthesis, gait analysis indicated that the function of the injured leg improved considerably by 2 months after injury.
+Finally, although mechanical testing of the healed enthesis was not performed, gait analysis indicated that the function of the injured leg improved considerably by 2 months after injury.
 This suggests that despite the unusual nature of the healing process and the resulting acellular scar, the newly produced tissue is functional.
 Nonetheless, injury was induced before the postnatal mineralization of the maturing enthesis, which could have contributed to functional restoration.

 Identifying the mechanisms that regulate this new healing process may therefore lead to the development of new approaches to the treatment of adult tendon enthesis injuries.

-We thank Nitzan Konstantin for expert editorial assistance; Prof. Zvulun Elazar (Weizmann Institute of Science) for kindly providing green fluorescent protein–LC3#53 mice; Dr. Ron Rotkopf (Weizmann Institute of Science) for help with statistical analyses; Tali Wiesel and Tal Bigdary (Graphic Design Department) for help with graphics; Aaron Vinestock for assistance in single-molecule fluorescence in situ hybridization quantification; and all members of the Zelzer laboratory for encouragement and advice.
+We thank Nitzan Konstantin for expert editorial assistance; Prof. Zvulun Elazar (Weizmann Institute of Science) for kindly providing green fluorescent protein–LC3#53 mice; Dr. Ron Rotkopf (Weizmann Institute of Science) for help with statistical analyses; Tali Wiesel and Tal Bigdary (Weizmann Institute of Science) for help with graphics; Aaron Vinestock for assistance with single-molecule fluorescence in situ hybridization quantification; and all members of the Zelzer laboratory for encouragement and advice.

 in: Téot L. Mustoe T.A.
 Middelkoop E. Gauglitz G.G.
-Textb Scar Manag.
 Springer International Publishing,